 This procedure lasts between twenty and thirty minutes, and you will remain in an observation room afterward to ensure no immediate complications or adverse reactions occur.

 You will need someone to drive you home following your injection, and you should rest the remainder of the day.
 You may notice an increase in pain at the injection site, but it will dissipate within two to three days.
 If the pain becomes too bothersome, you can take over-the-counter pain relievers or use an ice pack.
 Drink plenty of water while resting to flush the contrast dye from your system.

 The diagnostic injections should provide some pain relief instantaneously.
 Your healthcare professional will ask you to engage in previously painful activities over the next several days to weeks.
 Document what activities you do and any pain or soreness you feel during or after those activities.

 The corticosteroid injections may take several days to weeks to feel any pain relief.
 If you experience no pain relief three weeks after your injection, contact your healthcare professional to discuss further treatment options.

-At The Pain Experts of Arizona in Gilbert SI joint injections are a way to both diagnose and treat chronic pain.
+At The Pain Experts of Arizona SI joint injections are a way to both diagnose and treat chronic pain.
 Dr. Ahdev Kuppusamy is an experienced pain management specialist who deeply cares about improving the lives of his patients through state-of-the-art techniques like SI joint injections.
 Gilbert, Chandler, Mesa, Queen Creek, and Phoenix patients can take the first step toward relief from chronic joint pain by scheduling a consultation with Dr. Kuppusamy today!